German revolutions of 1848–1849: Prussia

-On 21 March, the King proceeded through the streets of Berlin to attend a mass funeral at the Friedrichshain cemetery for the civilian victims of the uprising.
+The next day the King proceeded through the streets of Berlin to attend a mass funeral at the Friedrichshain cemetery for the civilian victims of the uprising.
 He and his ministers and generals wore the revolutionary tricolor of black, red, and gold.
 Polish prisoners, who had been jailed for planning a rebellion in formerly Polish territories now ruled by Prussia, were liberated and paraded through the city to the acclaim of the people.
 The 254 persons killed during the riots were laid out on catafalques on the Gendarmenmarkt.
 Some 40,000 people accompanied these fallen demonstrators to their burial place at Friedrichshain.

 A Constituent National Assembly was elected from various German states in late April and early May 1848 and gathered in St. Paul's Church in Frankfurt am Main on 18 May 1848.
 The deputies consisted of 122 government officials, 95 judges, 81 lawyers, 103 teachers, 17 manufacturers and wholesale dealers, 15 physicians, and 40 landowners.
 A majority of the Assembly were liberals.
 It became known as the "professors' parliament", as many of its members were academics in addition to their other responsibilities.
 The one working-class member was Polish and, like colleagues from the Tyrol, not taken seriously.

 Starting on 18 May 1848, the Frankfurt Assembly worked to find ways to unite the various German states and to write a constitution.
 The Assembly was unable to pass resolutions and dissolved into endless debate.